 Project Design Proposal clearly describes and justifies its research approach.
-The research questions are well-defined, and methods are rigorous and appropriate.
-Outputs & Impact Pathway Outputs : The proposed outputs are well-defined, tailored to stakeholder needs, and appropriate in format and scope.
+The selection of existing evidence is appropriate, and the translation approach is feasible and credible.
+Outputs & Impact Outputs: The proposed outputs are well-defined, tailored to Pathway stakeholder needs, and appropriate in format and scope.
 There is a clear vision for how outputs will be delivered, disseminated, and used.
-Impact Pathway : The proposal articulates a realistic and compelling pathway to short-term and longer-term outcomes.
+Impact Pathway: The proposal articulates a realistic and compelling pathway to short-term and longer-term outcomes.
 It explains how outputs will inform decisions, contribute to improved policies or strategies, and align with the goals of UKRI, DSIT or wider government objectives.
-Research Team The team has the relevant expertise and experience in delivering rigorous, policy-relevant research or evidence translation.
-Demonstrates capacity to engage with stakeholders and deliver high-quality, usable outputs.
+Research Team Team should have relevant expertise and experience in delivering rigorous, policy-relevant research or evidence translation.
+Demonstrates capacity to engage with stakeholders and deliver high- quality, usable outputs.